UDN

 Mouse Controls

-Click-drag on background Pan material expression graph
+LMB or RMB + Drag on background Pan material expression graph

-Mouse wheel Zoom in and out
+Mouse Wheel Scroll Zoom in and out

-Click on object Select expression/comment
+LMB on object Select expression/comment

-Ctrl-click on object Toggle selection of expression/comment
+Ctrl + LMB on object Toggle selection of expression/comment

-Ctrl-drag Move current selection/comment
+Ctrl + LMB + Drag Move current selection/comment

-Ctrl-Alt-Shift-drag Box select (add to current selection)
+Ctrl + Alt + Shift + Drag Box select (add to current selection)

-Click-drag on connector Create connection (release on connector or variable)
+LMB + Drag on connector Create connection (release on connector or variable)

-Right click on background Bring up New Expression menu
+RMB on background Bring up New Expression menu

-Right click on object Bring up Object menu
+RMB on object Bring up Object menu

-Right click on connector Bring up Object menu
+RMB on connector Bring up Object menu

-Alt-click on connector Break all connections to connector
+Alt + LMB on connector Break all connections to connector

 Keyboard Controls

-Ctrl-C Copy selected expressions
+Ctrl + C Copy selected expressions

-Ctrl-W Duplicate selected objects
+Ctrl + W Duplicate selected objects

 Delete Delete selected objects